ygteker/ygteker/README.md

 - 👀 I’m interested in web/mobile app development
 - 🌱 I’m currently learning React and NextJS
 - 💞️ I’m looking to collaborate on new fancy looking projects
-- 📫 How to reach me on Twitter @stinkycaravan

 <!---
 ygteker/ygteker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.